eguzmanleano30/Business_Analysis/README.md

 ### Logistic Regression Analysis for Online Shopping Preferences

-The project's next phase involves building a Logistic Regression model with the variable online_only that addresses the first research question.
-The variable indicates whether a product is exclusively available through Sephora's online platform.
-Given the binary nature of the outcome variable (online shopping vs. in-store shopping), logistic regression is the appropriate model for estimating the probability of a customer shopping online based on various predictor variables.
-The method is grounded in selecting variables that contribute meaningfully to the model's predictive power while avoiding overfitting and ensuring clinical relevance.
-The entire logistic regression model-building process is detailed in the following link.
+The project's next phase involves building a logistic regression model with the 'online_only' variable as the response to address the first research question.
+This variable indicates whether a product is available exclusively on Sephora's online platform or in-store.
+Given the binary nature of the outcome, logistic regression is the appropriate method to estimate the probability of a product being offered online based on various predictor variables.
+The detailed process of constructing the logistic regression model is outlined in the following link.

 [Logistic regression model for online sells](Logistic_regression.md)

-### Multiple Linear Regression Analisis for customer who love a beauty produc
+### Multiple Linear Regression Analisis for customer who love a beauty products

-We will employ multiple linear regression as our primary analytical tool to respond to the second question: Which factors influence the degree of customer affinity towards products available on Sephora's website?
-This methodology will help to analyze the factors influencing customer love for products sold on Sephora's website.
-Likewise, it allows us to examine the relationship between multiple predictor variables and the outcome variable, which is the level of customer love.
-The entire mutiple linear regression process is detailed in the following link.
+We will employ multiple linear regression with the 'love' variable as the response to address the second research question.
+This variable measures customer interest in a product by tallying the number of users who have expressed affection or favorited the item.
+This methodology will help analyze the factors influencing customer love for products sold on Sephora's website and examine the relationship between multiple predictor variables and the outcome variable.
+The detailed process of constructing the multiple linear regression model is outlined in the following link.

 [Multiple Linear Regressio](Linear_Regression.md)